Thomas and Jeanette Eriksson run the farm Hälla Gård, outside of Sundsvall in Sweden's north.

 The farm has been in Thomas' family for over 400 years.
 It sits on a hill with a stunning view of rivers and forests.
 The sheep have freedom to graze the hills in the summer.
 In the winter, when there's no food to eat outside, the sheep live in a spacious shed.

 They breed sheep for meat and sell it under their own brand.
-Not wanting to waste, they take care of the sheep skins and sell it in their farm shop and local markets.
-Thomas even has an apron set that he had made from the pelt.
+Not wanting to waste, they take care of the sheep skins and sell them in their farm shop and local markets.

 A NEW SWEDEN pay them 50 SEK for each kilogram of their wool.
 This is enough for them to pay for the shearing, which is one of the costs of having sheep.
-Thomas is very happy to finally sell their wool, and for it to be put to use.
+Thomas is very happy to finally sell their wool and that it will be used.